-A psalm and a prayer is a model for a prayer meeting that we have found to be very facebook_1478875910647effective.
+A psalm and a prayer is a model for a prayer meeting that we have found to be very effective.
 It was introduced to me by Pastor Luke Biggs at Prince of Peace Lutheran Church in Carrollton, TX.
 The church had a prayer list that was maintained by someone on staff with prayer requests gathered from people in the church who submitted them during Sunday morning worship or via email, etc. The Pastor would pick a Psalm and then people would come to the prayer meeting.
 We held ours at 6:30AM on Saturday morning, but any time that works for your group would be fine.
 Here is how the prayer meeting would work.

 Pastor would divide the Psalm by however many people were there in attendance and have each person read a verse or two.
 Next he would give each person a chance to comment on their thoughts on a verse that stands out to them.
 Finally Pastor would share some thoughts on the Psalm based on his preparation in advance.